tejasj02/adversarial-patch/README.md

 # Adversarial Patch (Devil Patch)

 In this repo, I've includid a ipynb file where you can view my adversarial patch construction.
 I took the devil emoji to mask the patch and trained and tested on a subset of imagenet.
+The pixels of the patch were trained, hence its location is randomly placed on the image.

 ## How to Run